kisudsoe/SNP_prioritization_T1D/README.md

 # PriSNP: Prioritization of SNPs

-This is a project for prioritization of SNPs associated with Type 1 diabetes.
+This is an protocol for prioritization of SNPs associated certain phenotype/disease.
+Here is a study for prioritization of SNPs associated with Type 1 diabetes.
+You can follow the below analysis steps.

-## 1. SNP data download and filter
+## 1. Seed SNPs preparation for type 1 diabetes (T1D)

 ### gwas.r